iArcanic/onion-honeypot/README.md

 > <input type="text" id="username" name="username" value="admin" required>
 > <input type="password" id="password" name="password" value="password123" required>
 > ```
+> This way, each time you load the login page, you do not have to manually type in valid credentials.

 4. Interact with the honeypot.